jefflongo/stm32nes/README.md

-# STM32-NES
+# STM32NES
-NES Emulator for STM32
+C based NES emulator to eventually be ported to STM32